secretjc/pcf/README.md

 1. Number of physical tunnels between a source-destination pair
 2. Number of maximum simultaneous link failures
-3. Total number of traffic matrix in the traffic matrix file
+3. Total number of traffic matrices in the traffic matrix file
 4. The index of traffic matrix to be used
 5. File paths of capacity file, traffic matrix file, and tunnel file.